 Think back to when you went on a diet.
 Maybe it was last week, maybe it was a few years ago.
 Maybe you’re thinking about starting one right now.
 Whatever type of diet it was, ask yourself, did it work?
 Was the diet sustainable and maintainable after it ended?
 Did it teach you how to eat foods and develop habits that weren’t restrictive and empowering?
 Did you feel satisfied and nourished, full and satiated?
-Probably not, and this is exactly why we’re talking about why diet’s don’t work and what to do instead to achieve your weight loss goals.
+Probably not, and this is exactly why we’re talking about why limited-food diets don’t work and what to do instead to achieve your weight loss goals.

 What Is A Diet?

-Long Term Weight Loss And Dieting
+Long-Term Weight Loss And Dieting

 Ultimately our bodies aren’t meant to be calorically restricted or on a diet for a long period of time.
 Dieting shuts down or shhh’s the natural intuition of our hunger cues, overruling when we’re hungry and when we’re not.

-When we follow diets, we’re told when to eat, how much, and of what.
+When we follow diets, we’re told when to eat, how much, and what.
 But what if we want something else, or aren’t hungry right at that moment?
 Uh-oh!
-We HAVE to eat what is programmed, so instead of listening to our bodies, we listen to the diet, and start to overrule the self-trust and natural intuition we have.
+We HAVE to eat what is programmed, so instead of listening to our bodies, we listen to the diet and start to overrule the self-trust and natural intuition we have.

-If you’re looking for long term weight loss, then a diet isn’t in your best interest.
+If you’re looking for long-term weight loss, then a diet isn’t in your best interest.
 Let’s get into some of the more concrete reasons why diets don’t work.

-6 Reasons Why Diets Don’t Work
+6 Reasons Why Limited-Food Diets Don’t Work

 Diets Cause Unsustainable Weight Loss

 If you’re not digging into the reasons why you’re overweight or the habits that you have, a diet isn’t going to do it either.
 When you’re wrapped up in focusing on how to do the diet perfectly, you’re not actually looking inward at why you over- or under-eat in the first place, which ultimately got you where you are.
 The blame isn’t on carbs, it’s on your learned behaviors from diet culture.
-[R] So why don’t diet’s work for weight loss?
+[R] So why don’t limited-food diets work for weight loss?
 Because they produce unsustainable results.

-Think about a time that you dieted, you lost the weight, you felt great, the diet ended, you went back to your normal life and the next think you know you’re back to your starting weight and feeling more discouraged than ever.
-“Guess I’ve got to start my diet again” you think to yourself.
+Think about a time that you dieted, you lost the weight, you felt great, the diet ended, you went back to your normal life and the next thing you know you’re back to your starting weight and feeling more discouraged than ever.
+“Guess I’ve got to start my diet again,” you think to yourself.
 Your diet didn’t teach you anything other than how to restrict - it didn’t teach you how to live your life, love your life, and do it at a maintainable weight.

 Diets Cause You To Gain Weight Over Time